-Notes to the Consolidated Financial Statements As at and for the Year Ended 31 December 2019 (Currency - In thousands of Turkish Lira ("TL"))
+Notes to the Consolidated Financial Statements As at and for the Year Ended 31 December 2020

 3.19 Impairment of non-financial assets (continued)

 The recoverable amount of an asset or cash-generating unit is the greater of its value in use and its fair value less costs to sell.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.